Beaten at the last turn! McLaughlin denied Indycar win

 A month after winning the Indycar season opener in St Petersberg, Florida, the Kiwi driver looked set to back that up with a second straight win but was pipped on the last corner by Josef Newgarden.

-McLaughlin led for 186 of 248 laps but couldn't hold off his Penske teammate on the last lap, losing by 0.0669 seconds.
+McLaughlin led the XPEL375 for 186 of 248 laps but couldn't hold off his Penske teammate on the last lap, losing by 0.0669 seconds.

 It is McLaughlin's second podium at the Texas Motor Speedway after also finishing second behind fellow Kiwi Scott Dixon last year.